balunist/mbp_docs2/source/usage/advanced/mbp_tasks.rst

 The SVG output file will be scale to selected Dots Per Inch (DPI).

-    ~ Scale to 96 DPI, the modern scale used by Inkscape and browsers.
+    - Scale to 96 DPI, the modern scale used by Inkscape and browsers.
-    ~ Scale to 72 DPI, an older scale used by Adobe Illustrator.
+    - Scale to 72 DPI, an older scale used by Adobe Illustrator.
-    ~ Scale to 90 DPI, a retired scale used by Vectric VCarve Pro.
+    - Scale to 90 DPI, a retired scale used by Vectric VCarve Pro.

 .. image:: /_static/images/exportsvg.jpg
     :width: 40 %
     :align: center

+|

 .. _dxfexport-label:

 Export map to DXF
 ~~~~~~~~~~~~~~~~~

-This task will export a flat panel design from the created map as a multi~layered DXF file.
+This task will export a flat panel design from the created map as a multi-layered DXF file.
 The layers created will represent a top view of each component in the map.
 The layers include perimeter, insets or pockets, cutouts and labels with descriptive layer names that
 include the depth relative to the top and a diameter for holes specified in default units.
 For